The Institution operates through defined Principal Offices.

 The Office of Territorial Governance governs the territorial integrity of the Domain.

-It governs land use within defined Charter conditions.
+It governs land designation and use under Charter.

-It ensures alignment between occupation and territorial order.
+It preserves coherence between land and territorial order.

 It prevents subdivision, fragmentation, or deviation from Charter conditions.